 Topics: Advanced Technologies

-Note: A Level Two advanced certification will be available in fall of 2021.
+Note: A Level Two advanced certification will be available in 2022.

 A Certified Information Systems Security Professional (CISSP), Mr. Mazzara holds a bachelor’s degree in Electrical Engineering from the University of Notre Dame in addition to masters’ degrees in wireless communications and business administration.